MarkDevelo/checkmk-agent-ansible-linux/README.md

     ```

 3.  **Configure the Agent Version:**
-    This is the most important step for adapting the playbook to your needs.
     -   Place your Checkmk agent `.deb` file into the `files/` directory.
     -   Open `vars/config.yml` and set the `agent_deb_file` variable to match the **exact filename** of your agent.